Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Run-Management.md

 - Customize the fields shown using the **Show/Hide Columns** dropdown
 - **Refresh**: updates the list of incidents from the server, useful if other people are adding incidents to this release at the same time
 - **Remove**: if you can modify the current test case you can remove any selected incidents by clicking the "Remove" toolbar button.
 This will remove all links between the incident and any relevant test run steps of the test run.
 Note: this feature is currently only available if baselining is disabled for the product.
 - **Filter** the results by choosing items from the filter options displayed in the sub-header row.
-You can use the filter dropdown to remove the filter, or clicke the "Clear Filters" button.
+You can use the filter dropdown to remove the filter, or click the "Clear Filters" button.
 You can also sort the list by clicking on one of the directional arrow icons displayed in the header row of the appropriate field.
 - **Edit**: if you can bulk edit incidents you can edit the incidents.
 Click the "Edit" button to the right of an incident, or select incidents using the checkbox and click the edit button at the top of the table to edit incident(s) inline.

 ### Tasks
+!!! abstract "Available in SpiraTeam and SpiraPlan only"

-This tab is only visible to users of SpiraPlan or SpiraTeam.
-It shows the list of tasks associated with the current test run.
+This tab shows the list of tasks associated with the current test run.
 Tasks can only be added to a test run created from an exploratory test case.
 These tasks will have been logged during the execution of the test.

 ![](img/Test_Case_Management_209.png)